Handbooks and Guides for Students

 Williams, Joseph M. and Joseph Bizup.
 Style: Ten Lessons in Clarity and Grace.
 New York: Longman.
 Several editions available.

 A different kind of manual yet is a simple reference guide.
-These books do not help much to teach writing, but they do give correct formatting and concise explanations of style and source citations.
+These books do not help much to teach writing, but they do provide rules for correct formatting and concise explanations of style and source citations.
 A couple of examples:

 MLA Handbook for Writers of Research Papers, 8th ed.
 (2016).
 New York: Modern Language Association of North America.
 An introduction to doing library research as well as the logic and mechanics of source documentation.